akoutmos/prom_ex/README.md

 ## Setting Up PromEx

-The goal of PromEx is to have metrics set up be as simple and streamlined as possible.
+The goal of PromEx is to make setting up metrics as simple and streamlined as possible.
 In that spirit, all that you need to do to start leveraging PromEx along with the built-in plugins is to run the following mix task (the `YOUR_PROMETHEUS_DATASOURCE_ID` value should align with what is configured in Grafana as the name of the Prometheus data source):